Self Control (Agents of S.H.I.E.L.D.): Plot

-Having discovered that Director Jeffrey Mace and Agents Phil Coulson, Daisy Johnson, and Alphonso "Mack" MacKenzie have all been replaced with android Life Model Decoys (LMDs), S.H.I.E.L.D.
+Having discovered that S.H.I.E.L.D.
+Director Jeffrey Mace and agents Phil Coulson, Daisy Johnson, and Alphonso "Mack" Mackenzie have all been replaced with android Life Model Decoys (LMDs), S.H.I.E.L.D.
 Agents Leo Fitz and Jemma Simmons attempt to act normally.
 The LMDs, not knowing they have been discovered, also attempt to act normally as they plan to carry out the orders of Anton Ivanov, who wants to destroy all Inhumans.
 Simmons soon discovers that Fitz, rather than Johnson, is the fourth LMD, and overpowers him.

 An unknowing Johnson prepares to bring all of the Inhumans under S.H.I.E.L.D.'s jurisdiction to the base for protection, when she discovers a fleet of LMDs based on her likeness; the other top LMDs plan to send these in her place, to murder the Inhumans rather than bring them in.
-Johnson overpowers the Mack LMD and discovers through the security footage that Coulson, Mack and the Director are LMDs.
+Johnson overpowers the Mack LMD and discovers through the security footage that Coulson, Mack, and Mace are LMDs.
 She encounters Simmons and, after doubting and threatening each other, both verify that the other is not an LMD by Johnson gently quaking Simmons.
 They plan to find their replaced friends, whose minds have been uploaded to a virtual world, the Framework, by Dr. Holden Radcliffe.
 Radcliffe himself has been spending time in the Framework, leaving his LMD assistant Aida to carry out his plans in the real world alongside their benefactor and protector Ivanov.
 After Ivanov was crippled in a fight with Johnson, Aida manages to keep his severed head alive while giving him a new android body to remotely control.
 Having arrived at a paradox while trying to follow her prime directives of protecting the Framework and protecting Radcliffe (whom she believes will one day turn off the Framework out of regret), Aida slits her creator's wrists and kills him while leaving his mind to live in peace in the Framework.